 The American Mental Health Counselors Association (AMHCA) released a report in August titled “Beyond the Perfect Storm: How Racism, COVID-19, and Economic Meltdown Imperil Our Mental Health“.
 The report highlights that 40 percent of Americans have anxiety and depression.

-The most common mental disorders worldwide are: depression with 264 million people, bipolar disorders, 45 million, dementia with 50 million, and schizophrenia and other psychoses affecting 20 million.
+Then, the most common mental disorders worldwide are depression with 264 million people, bipolar disorders, with 45with million, dementia with 50 million, and schizophrenia and other psychoses affecting 20 million.
+Besides, 1 in 160 children in the world has an autism spectrum disorder.

-How do we know that a behavior has changed from normal to abnormal?
+How do we know that behavior show a mental disorder?

 - Freud: normality is an ideal fiction.
-Mental health is the ability to love and work.
+Mental health is the ability to live and work.

 - Eissler: It is impossible to achieve absolute normality because the normal person must be completely aware of his/her thoughts and feelings.